 Pick a colour.
 How many things in different shades of that colour can you see around the room or out of the window?
 Still feeling stressed?
 Pick another colour.

 Count backwards by 7, starting at 100.
 It isn’t that easy and needs you to concentrate.
-This one can also be helpful to do when you are finding it hard to sleep.

 Draw Around Your Foot In Your Mind